 3. You need online advertising too

 Just like your clients, you need the help of advertising also.
 Whether it’s through paid ads or cold emails, there is more than one way to get your name out.
-But not putting in the effort to encourage more awareness about your digital agency could be the biggest mistake you make.
+But not putting in the effort to encourage more awareness about your digital marketing agency could be the biggest mistake you make.

 Using a variety of inbound and outbound marketing strategies can help boost online recognition.